our digital manufacturing ecosystem

 So you’ve got a part to design, and the first step is to determine what material it should be made out of.
 You decide the part should be plastic, and it should be CNC machined, but does the selection stop there?
 Nope, there are a plethora of plastics to choose from, each with its own combination of properties.

 In this guide, I’m going to help you align your project needs with the right plastic material for the job.
-For the purposes of this article, I’m going to narrow the selection to plastic materials offered by the Fictiv platform for CNC machining.
+For the purposes of this article, I’m going to narrow the selection to several of the plastic materials offered by the Fictiv platform for CNC machining.
+For more information on a broader selection of plastics for CNC machining, visit the Fictiv Capabilities Guide.

 I’ll provide a material properties overview + benefits, drawbacks, and common uses for: